Wolverine971/9takes/src/blog/people/techies/Lex-Fridman.md

 <p class="firstLetter">AI researcher, podcaster, and promoter of love... but who is Lex Fridman really?</p>

 Ever wonder what goes on inside the head of the man who's interviewed everyone from Elon Musk to Joe Rogan?
 Lex Fridman, the soft-spoken podcast host with a penchant for black t-shirts and deep conversations, has captivated millions with his thoughtful questions and genuine curiosity.
 But what makes Lex tick?

-Let's dive into the inner workings of this fascinating figure and explore the personality that drives his relentless pursuit of knowledge.
+Let's dive into the inner workings of Lex's personality and see what drives his relentless pursuit of knowledge.

 ## What is Lex Fridman's Personality Type?